matthewleechen/BritishPatents/README.md

 #### Annotations

 All the annotations are available as a .json file [here](https://www.dropbox.com/s/o021e0a1t40181h/annotations_woodcroft_patents.json?dl=0), and as a COCO dataset [here](https://www.dropbox.com/s/gdpujktygeg79fm/annotations_woodcroft_patents.zip?dl=0).
-The original annotations can be edited and re-exported by importing the linked .json file into a [Label Studio](https://labelstud.io) project.
+The original annotations can be edited and re-exported by importing the linked JSON file into a [Label Studio](https://labelstud.io) project.
 The accompanying annotation schema is available [here](https://www.dropbox.com/s/bq9gqciksoxk6l8/annotation_schema.pdf?dl=0).
 The annotated bounding boxes can be visualized from the COCO dataset using the script [visualize_bounding_boxes.py](https://github.com/matthewleechen/woodcroft_patents/blob/main/scripts/visualize_bounding_boxes.py).
 To run this script from the command line, assuming your COCO annotations are contained in the file ```result.json```, you can use

 ```
 python visualize_bounding_boxes.py /path/to/image <image_id> /path/to/result.json